dhutapratama/docs/controllers.md

 If you think of each Eloquent model in your application as a "resource", it is typical to perform the same sets of actions against each resource in your application.
 For example, imagine your application contains a `Photo` model and a `Movie` model.
 It is likely that users can create, read, update, or delete these resources.

-Because of this common use case, Laravel resource routing assigns the typical create, read, update, and delete ("CRUD") routes to a controller with a single line of code.
+Because of this common use case, Lets resource routing assigns the typical create, read, update, and delete ("CRUD") routes to a controller with a single line of code.
 To get started, we can use the `make:controller` Artisan command's `--resource` option to quickly create a controller to handle these actions:

 ```shell
 php artisan make:controller PhotoController --resource